A Look At Amy Coney Barrett's Record On Abortion Rights

 President Trump has made no secret of his intentions regarding the U.S. Supreme Court and abortion rights.
 During a presidential debate in 2016, Trump vowed to appoint justices who'd vote to overturn the 1973 Roe v.
 Wade decision that legalized abortion nationwide.

 "That will happen automatically, in my opinion, because I am putting pro-life justices on the court," Trump said.
-"I will say this: it will go back to the states, and the states will then make a determination."
+"I will say this: It will go back to the states, and the states will then make a determination."

 Trump has followed through on naming conservative judges to the federal courts.
-But nominees for judicial appointments – including his latest nominee, Judge Amy Coney Barrett – tend to be a bit more reserved when speaking about their views on reproductive rights.
+But nominees for judicial appointments – including his latest, Judge Amy Coney Barrett – tend to be a bit more reserved when speaking about their views on reproductive rights.

-During her Senate confirmation hearings for her seat on the Seventh Circuit Court of Appeals in 2017, Barrett — who has spoken openly about her Catholic faith — was asked about her personal views on Roe v.
+During her Senate confirmation hearings for her seat on the 7th U.S. Circuit Court of Appeals in 2017, Barrett — who has spoken openly about her Catholic faith — was asked about her personal views on Roe v.
 Wade.
-She gave a version of what's become a standard answer to that question for people in her position, saying, "all nominees are united in their belief that what they think about a precedent should not bear on how they decide cases."
+She gave a version of what's become a standard answer to that question for people in her position, saying, "All nominees are united in their belief that what they think about a precedent should not bear on how they decide cases."

-Barrett, 48, has written and spoken about the issue before, including during an appearance at Jacksonville University in Florida shortly before the 2016 election, while a law professor at Notre Dame.
+Barrett, 48, has written and spoken about the issue before, including during an appearance at Jacksonville University in Florida shortly before the 2016 election, while a law professor at the University of Notre Dame.
 Barrett was asked about ways a hypothetical future Supreme Court might allow states to pass more restrictions on abortion.

 "I think don't think the core case – Roe's core holding that, you know, women have a right to an abortion – I don't think that would change.
 But I think the question of whether people can get very late-term abortions, how many restrictions can be put on clinics – I think that would change," Barrett said at the time.